 Whole-of-life assurance and term insurance provide different roles for your protection needs.

-Term insurance will be cheaper and is best used to provide money for circumstances that have a time period.
+Term insurance will be cheaper, because cover only lasts a fixed period of time (known as the policy term), which you can choose.
+It tends to be used to provide money for circumstances that have a fixed time period,.
 Examples include repaying a mortgage or supporting your children until they are financially independent.
-Once the time has passed, there's no need for the protection.
-The policy will end and so will your premiums.
+Once the time has passed, the policy will end and so will your premiums.